Backyard Gardening Compost

 Green Compost Matter:

-The trick is to layer your green matter and your brown matter to keep your compost balanced.
-This is not an exact science, but you will want to try to keep your layers even.
-If you toss on a ton of grass clippings, for example, you may want to add some manure-soiled straw or leaves.
+For composting to work well, you will want to layer your green matter and your brown matter to keep things balanced.
+This is not an exact science, but you will want to try to keep your layers somewhat even.

-Once spring arrives, use a rototiller to work the manure into the soil.
-This step is perfect if your soil is less than optimum.
+Once spring arrives, use a rototiller to work the remaining manure into the soil.
+This step is perfect if your soil is in poor shape.
 If you don’t have a rototiller, you can rent one or borrow one from a neighbor.

 What Not to Compost: